RLE-Foundation/rllte/README.md

 Welcome to contribute to this project!
 Before you begin writing code, please read [CONTRIBUTING.md](https://github.com/RLE-Foundation/rllte/blob/main/CONTRIBUTING.md) for guide first.

 # Acknowledgment
-This project is supported by [FUNDING.yml](https://github.com/RLE-Foundation/rllte/blob/main/.github/FUNDING.yml).
+This project is supported by [The Hong Kong Polytechnic University](http://www.polyu.edu.hk/), [Eastern Institute for Advanced Study](http://www.eias.ac.cn/), and [FLW-Foundation](FLW-Foundation).
+[EIAS HPC](https://hpc.eias.ac.cn/) provides a GPU computing platform, and [Ascend Community](https://www.hiascend.com/) provides an NPU computing platform for our testing.
 Some code of this project is borrowed or inspired by several excellent projects, and we highly appreciate them.
 See [ACKNOWLEDGMENT.md](https://github.com/RLE-Foundation/rllte/blob/main/ACKNOWLEDGMENT.md).